snehilsanyal/VConvIITG/README.md

 ### Greetings Class of 2020

 We know how difficult it is for all of you.
-Just dont let the negativity and the pandemic eat you up.
+Just don't let the negativity and the pandemic eat you up.
 We know it has been 4 years of constant efforts which made you what you are today.
 But when the time came to cherish the final moment it was gone.
 We cannot assure you a physical convocation this time, but hang on we have got something more interesting and fun for you.

 ### Motive:

 As we all know, amongst this pandemic the students are not able to be physically present inside the campus.
 Being one of the most important moments, in one's student life, convocation is a memorable event for everyone.
-In these situations, when students donot have the chance to bid farewell to the institute and their friends, and spend some quality time for one last time.
-IIT Guwahati has made sure students relive this event as if they were in the campus itself.
+In these situations, when students donot have the chance to bid farewell to the institute and their friends and spend some quality time for one last time, IIT Guwahati has made sure students relive this event as if they were in the campus itself.

 ### Team Virtual Convocation:

-Seeing all this, it was very important to create some platform which would be fun for the students, so that they donot feel bad about missing the convocation, and at the same time it can be used as a platform to interact with the friends and faculties one last time in the favourite spots of the institute.
+Seeing all this, it was very important to create some platform which would be fun for the students, so that they donot feel bad about missing the convocation and at the same time it can be used as a platform to interact with the friends and faculties one last time in the favourite spots of the institute.

-Thus,came the idea of the **virtual presence experience**.
+Thus, came the idea of the **virtual presence experience**.
 This virtual presence was created by a team of faculty and students **(Team Virtual Convocation)**.

-Under the esteemed supervision of, **[Dr. M. K. Bhuyan, Professor, EEE Department and Dean IPM](https://www.iitg.ac.in/mkb/)** the student members created a virtual presence experience.
-The student members involved are **[Snehil Sanyal](https://github.com/snehilsanyal)** and **[H Pallab Jyoti Dutta]()**, both Research Scholars from EEE Department.
+The virtual presence platform is created by a team led by **[Dr. M.K.
+Bhuyan, Professor, Department of EEE, IIT Guwahati]**(https://www.iitg.ac.in/mkb/).
+The team also consists of his two students **[Snehil Sanyal](https://github.com/snehilsanyal)** and **[H Pallab Jyoti Dutta]()**, who are research scholars of **EEE Department, IIT Guwahati**.

 ## Instructions:
 ### About the Virtual Presence Space: